Essential Guide to Tire Rotation: Extend Life & Improve Safety

 Tyre rotation is typically performed as part of routine vehicle maintenance, and it is recommended that you rotate your tyres every 6,000 to 8,000 miles, or as recommended by the manufacturer.
 Tyre rotation, along with regular maintenance, can help prevent uneven wear and extend the lifespan of your tyres, reducing the risk of a tyre puncture and ensuring a comfortable ride during long journeys.

-The importance of rotating your tyres regularly
+The importance of tire rotation

 rotating your tyres

-Rotating your tyres regularly is important for several reasons:
+Tire Rotation is important for several reasons:

 1. Even wear: When you drive your car, the front tyres wear out faster than the back tyres.
 This is due to the engine’s weight and the fact that the front tyres are in charge of steering and braking.
 Rotating your tyres ensures that all four tyres wear out evenly, extending their lifespan.